Alternative support race for F1

 Fittipaldi provided the strongest opposition to the eventual winner Carlos Reutemann.
 Ironically Jody Scheckter didn’t do so well, something he clearly addressed later in life as now he is an actual farmer running Laverstone Park Farm in the UK.

-3 responses to “Alternative support race for F1
+3 thoughts on “Alternative support race for F1”

 1. Interestingly, we don’t have any open wheeler support races for the Grand Prix in Australia (we have GT/GT3 cars, V8 Supercars and Porsche Carrera Cup).
 GP2 & GP3 would be cool.